-Those wishing to apply for LTFT training must show that training on a full-time basis would not be practical for them for well-founded individual reasons.
-This requirement for entry to less than full time dental training is set out in European legislation (93/16/EC).
-COPDEND has agreed the following categories which serve as guidelines for prioritising requests for less than full-time training.
+The only requirement to be permitted to train less than full time is a well-founded individual reason.
+In practice, COPDEND has agreed the following categories which serve as guidelines for prioritising requests for less than full-time training.
 Category 1 applications take priority.